-$^{21}$ We cannot look farther without severely reducing our post policy sample size, since our final year of data is 2016.
+&lt;sup>23We cannot analyze later years without severely reducing our post policy sample size, since our final year of data is 2016.
 In any case, we will show results below which suggest that the estimated effect of the policy appears to be constant after around seven years in Denmark.